OR-201

 The OR-201, also designated Kasda OR-201 Model 76 or M-76 for short, is a combat helmet of Israeli origin.
 Developed in the 1970s, the OR-201 was one of the world's first ballistic helmets.
 It was subsequently exported on a large scale and has been used by many militaries worldwide.

 History and development

-OR-201 wearing IDF soldier patrolling on a camel.
+IDF soldier wearing a OR-201 helmet patrolling on a camel, June 1993.

 The OR-201 helmet was developed in the early 1970s by the Israeli private firm Orlite Engineering Company (now Orlite Industries Ltd) of Ness Ziona near Tel-Aviv, and is the direct result of experience acquired with the steel types – the British Brodie helmet Mark II/Mark III, RAC Mk II modified helmet with chin web jump harness (used by paratroopers and similar to the HSAT Mk II/Mk III paratrooper helmets), US M1 helmet, and French Modèle 1951 helmet – previously worn by Israeli infantry and airborne troops from the late 1940s to the mid-1970s and early 1980s.